ghazanhaider/AT91SAMA5D21/README.md

 (I will improve on these with proper defconfigs)

 - Git clone buildroot
+- Make a folder `mkdir /sama5d2`.
+- Copy the buildroot config there: `cp AT91SAMA5D21/br_config /sama5d2/.config`
-- Do any initial config `make O=/sama5d2 nconfig` and save
+- Do any initial config change if you need to `make O=/sama5d2 nconfig` and save
-- Overwrite the resulting .config file under /sama5d2 with br_config
-- `make O=/sama5d2 at91bootstrap3-menuconfig` and save
-- Patch the files with patch-TODO if you're also using D2516ECMDXGJD-U DDR3 memory.
-Else use the patched lines as a template to add your own memory if it is not in the golden list.
-- `make O=/sama5d2 uboot-nconfig` and save
+- Build the toolchain first: `make O=/sama5d2 toolchain`
-- Overwrite its .config with uboot_config
-- Do the same with Linux
-- Copy rcS to /etc/init.d, and inittab to /etc/inittab.
-This enables the USB gadget devices and login through it.
-- `make O=/sama5d2 all`
+- Build everything else: `make O=/sama5d2 all`
+- <Some errors here are fixed, read next block>
 - Copy over boot.bin, ghazan-sama5d21.dtb, rootfs.ubi, u-boot.bin, uImage to a machine with sam-ba 3.8 installed
 - Connect a usb-c cable to USB-A port with the BOOT jumper off.
 Put on the jumper once power light is on
 - Sam-ba commands that worked for me, please adjust your directories: